jcorriveau23/backend-pool-nhl/README.md

 # backend-pool-nhl

-Free NHL hockey pool build using the nhl api. build in rust with rocket and mongo db.
+Free NHL hockey pool build using the nhl api using react, axum and mongo db.

 https://hockeypool.live